Parts of Dane, Jefferson, Dodge and Green counties under tornado warning. Much of southern Wisconsin under tornado watch

 The National Weather Service noted that in addition to the possibility of tornadoes, southern Wisconsin could see damaging wind gusts and large hail.

+Several counties in southern Wisconsin were also under flash flood warnings until 10:45 p.m.
+Saturday, including parts of Columbia, Dane, Dodge and Jefferson counties.
+Rock County was under a flash flood warning until 11 p.m., and Sauk County was under one until 9:45 p.m., according to the NWS bulletins issued around 8 p.m..

-Saturday's storms took place on a very busy day for music, several outdoor concerts are happening Saturday in Milwaukee and the area, including Summerfest concerts, the second installment of the Tacos and Tequila Festival at Franklin Field, and a Dave Matthews Band concert at Alpine Valley Music Theatre in East Troy.
+Saturday's storms took place on a very busy day for music, with several outdoor concerts planned Saturday in Milwaukee and the area, including Summerfest concerts, the second installment of the Tacos and Tequila Festival at Franklin Field, and a Dave Matthews Band concert at Alpine Valley Music Theatre in East Troy.

+Alpine Valley Music Theatre posted on social media Saturday evening that the Dave Matthews Band concert was being postponed until a later date.
+The venue had previously posted on Facebook that it was evacuating the venue and asking people to seek shelter in their vehicles.

+Meanwhile several shows at Summerfest were suspended around 7:45 due to the weather.

 This article originally appeared on Milwaukee Journal Sentinel: Parts of southern Wisconsin under tornado warnings, after tornado spotting